Movement and Bulk

 Swim Move

-In order to move while swimming at all you must have the Swimming skill.
-If you have the swimming skill, your movement while swimming is equal to 1/6 of your base move.
-If you use both your actions to move, you will move at 1/3 of your base move.
-Uniquely, merfolk and lizari can move at at their base move while swimming and can also move at their sprint move while swimming by expending Stamina, just as others can sprint on land.
+In order to move at all while swimming you must have the Swimming skill.
+If you have the swimming skill, your movement while swimming is equal to 1/6 of your Base Move.
+If you use two or three of your actions to move, you will move at 1/3 or 1/2 of your Base Move, respectively.
+Uniquely, merfolk and lizari use their unadjusted Base Move while swimming.

 Flying Move